- Alise Talley

 That’s where SEO comes in.

 SEO, meaning search engine optimization, includes methods to boost your website and improve your rankings.
-Learn about some of the top SEO methods that can help you accomplish this.
+Learn about some of the top SEO methods to help you accomplish this.

 1. Think About the Search Intent

 When potential customers make a search, they have a specific reason in mind.
-Some people want to research a product they’re hoping to buy, and others want to learn about a related topic.
+Some people want to research a product they hope to buy, while others want to learn about a related topic.
 Knowing the search intent will help you target your language better.

-When you're trying to make your pages for the greatest optimization, keep the intent in mind.
+Keep the intent in mind when you're trying to make your pages for the greatest optimization.
 If you are targeting your page to viewers who haven’t made up their minds about purchasing, you will use different language than you would for people who know what they want.

 2. Have an effective headline and description